bhouston/blender_materialx_addon/MATERIALX_BLENDER_INVESTIGATION.md

 # MaterialX Blender Addon Investigation Summary

 ## Session Overview
-This document summarizes the investigation into the MaterialX exporter issues discovered during testing, the root causes identified, and the fixes attempted.
+This document summarizes the investigation into the MaterialX exporter issues discovered during testing, the root causes identified, and the fixes implemented.

 ## Initial Problem Discovery